boa50/disaster-response/README.md

 There are example commands, notebooks\_container\_start.sh.sample and app/run_container.sh.sample files, that shows how to run the respective containers.

+To preprocess the dataset and insert it into the database file you could run a comand like bash -c "cd data && python process_data.py messages.csv categories.csv DisasterResponse.db".
+If you are running the app inside the container you could use the **exec** command.

 The container of the app will start the server at the localhost at the port 3001.

 There are requiriments.txt files toghether with the Dockerfiles, if you want to run the code a different way.